reactjs/react.dev/content/docs/reference-react-dom.md

 ReactDOM.createRoot(container[, options]);
 ```

 Create a React root for the supplied `container` and return the root.
-The root can be used to Render a React element into the DOM with `render`:
+The root can be used to render a React element into the DOM with `render`:

 ```javascript
 const root = ReactDOM.createRoot(container);